Yelyzaveta Yasko: Personal life

 A few days before former President of Georgia Mikheil Saakashvili's October 2021 return to Georgia he recorded a video on Facebook with Yasko in which they disclosed they were having a romantic relationship.
+On 1 June 2023 Yasko revealed that she and Saakashvili had become parents, the gender and birthdate of the baby were not announced.
+This was Yasko's first child and Saakashvili's fourth child.
+At the time of birth Saakashvili was imprisoned in Georgia.

 Yasko is the first Ukrainian to have graduated from the Blavatnik School of Government at Oxford University.

 In her interview for Business Ukraine, Yasko said that she had returned to Ukraine in order to facilitate changes in the country.
 Having seen the "big picture" from abroad, she said that she had a very positive attitude toward the future of Ukraine.

 Yasko was the youngest Chair of the Ukrainian Delegation to PACE.

 Yasko financed her studies at Oxford through more than 50 donors, including scholarships (Worldwide Studies, Seed Grant) and a crowdfunding campaign.

 She holds a professional music education and author of music and lyrics of over 50 music pieces.

 In March 2020, Yasko was listed among NV's Top 100 Ukrainian successful women under number 7 in Politics.